netdata/netdata/collectors/charts.d.plugin/README.md

 ## Configuration

-> ### Info
->
-> This file mentions editing configuration files.
->
-> - To edit configuration files in a safe way, we provide the [`edit config` script](https://github.com/netdata/netdata/blob/master/docs/configure/nodes.md#use-edit-config-to-edit-configuration-files) located in your [Netdata config directory](https://github.com/netdata/netdata/blob/master/docs/configure/nodes.md#the-netdata-config-directory) (typically is `/etc/netdata`) that creates the proper file and opens it in an editor automatically.
-> Note that to run the script you need to be inside your Netdata config directory.
->
-> It is recommended to use this way for configuring Netdata.

-`charts.d.plugin` itself can be configured using the configuration file `/etc/netdata/charts.d.conf`.
+`charts.d.plugin` itself can be [configured](https://github.com/netdata/netdata/blob/master/docs/configure/nodes.md#use-edit-config-to-edit-configuration-files) using the configuration file `/etc/netdata/charts.d.conf`.
 This file is also a BASH script.

 In this file, you can place statements like this: